evedata.evefile.entities.metadata module

 If the

-is larger than the low limit, the comparison phase starts.
-Here, two subsequent channel readouts need to be within the boundary set bymax_deviation
+low_limitis set, as soon as the value of the channel defined inchannelis larger than the low limit, the comparison phase starts.
+Here, two subsequent channel readouts need to be within the boundary set bymax_deviation.However, no more than

 Examples